 NHS England has recently approved the outline business case for relocation of Milbarn and the Simpson Centre to a new single purpose built facility.
 Further approvals will be needed, but with the support of local District and Town Councillors, it is hoped that the scheme will be delivered over the next couple of years.

-The application currently with the Council is an outline planning application, which seeks to establish the broad parameters for redevelopment of the Wilton Park site, within the context of the Council’s Core Strategy (2011) and adopted Development Brief (2015).
-The outline planning application, if approved, will establish the mix of land uses and broad extent of development on the site, and means of access (off the Pyebush Roundabout).
+The application approved by South Bucks Council in September 2019 was an outline planning application, which sought to establish the broad parameters for redevelopment of the Wilton Park site, within the context of the Council’s Core Strategy (2011) and adopted Development Brief (2015).
+The outline planning approval established the mix of land uses and broad extent of development on the site, and means of access (off the Pyebush Roundabout).

-Prior to starting any development on the site, Inland Homes would need to submit to South Bucks District Council Reserved Matters applications for each phase of the development.
-This will give the Council the opportunity to determine the details of the development, including its scale, layout, appearance, and landscaping.
+Prior to starting any development on the site, Inland Homes would need to submit to Buckinghamshire Council a Reserved Matters application for each phase of the development, and a Reserved Matters application for Phases 1 and 2 is now with the Council for determination.
+This application gives the Council the opportunity to determine the details of the development, including its scale, layout, appearance, and landscaping.

-To start building at Wilton Park, Inland Homes therefore need to secure both outline planning permission and at least Reserved Matters approval for Phase 1 of the development.
+Therefore, to start building at Wilton Park, Inland Homes need to secure both outline planning permission and at least Reserved Matters approval for Phase 1 (and 2) of the development.

 In accordance with South Bucks District Council’s Development Brief for the site, there will be 350 homes at Wilton Park once it has been re-developed.
 304 of these will be newly built units, with the other 46 being retained former Service Family Accommodation units.